ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

    password by visiting the link.
 For more details, please refer to [**Reset Password**](#23-reset-password-)

 #### 5.4.5 Map/Un-map/Re-map User to a Center [**[↑]**](#table-of-content)
-The system allows Zonal Admin to map/un-map/re-map the users with the registration center by providing the User ID and registration center ID.
+The portal allows Zonal Admin to map/un-map/re-map the users with the registration center by providing the User ID and registration center ID.
 The registration center must be under the Zonal Admin’s zone.
-The system validates the user ID, registration center ID and the privileges of the Zonal Admin and on successful validation, provides the capability to map/un-map-re-map the user to the registration.
+The system validates the user ID, registration center ID and the user's role and on successful validation, provides the capability to map/un-map-re-map the user to the registration.

 For more details, please please refer to [**section**](FRS-Admin-Services#26-mappings-of-registration-center-machine-and-user-mappings---createreaddelete-)
 ## 6. Master Data Management [**[↑]**](#table-of-content)
 ### 6.1 View Master Data Types
-The system allows Zonal Admin to view the master data type.
+The portal allows Zonal Admin to view the master data type.
 The master data types are configured by the backend process.
-The system validates the privileges of Zonal Admin who raised the request to view the master data type and provides the master data type on successful validation.
-During the validation, if system does not validate the allocated privileges to the user, then throws an error notification.
+The system validates the user's role who raised the request to view the master data type and provides the master data type on successful validation.
+During the validation, if system does not validate the user's role, then provides an error notification.
 ### 6.2 View Master Data for Each Table (WIP)
 ### 6.3 Manage Master Data [**[↑]**](#table-of-content)
 #### 6.3.1 Manage Document Types (Create, Update, Activate/Deactivate)
 #### A. Create/Update Document Types

-Using the system, Zonal Admin will create the document type for his/her zone by providing the document type and document specification.
-The system validates the provided data and the privileges of Zonal Admin.
+Using the portal, Zonal Admin will create the document type for his/her zone by providing the document type and document specification.
+The system validates the provided data and user's role.
 On successful validation, the system allows the Zonal Admin to create the document type.

 Procedure to create document type follows: